AdamLassiter/solo-calc/README.md

 # Dance of the Solos
-A Python/Tkinter implementation of the Solos calculus and of Solos diagrams.
+A Python/Tkinter implementation of the solo calculus and of solo diagrams.
 This forms the submission for CM30082 Dissertation, MComp Comp.Sci. w/ Maths. for Adam Lassiter, University of Bath, UK, 2017-18.

 ## Getting Started